Geography of Malaysia: Land use

 Large areas of land are used as palm oil plantations, rubber plantations, and paddy fields.
-Malaysia is the largest exporter of palm oil in the world producing 15.8 million tonnes of crude palm oil in 2007.
+Malaysia is the world's largest exporter of palm oil producing 15.8 million tonnes of crude palm oil in 2007.
 Malaysia is also one of the largest producers and exporters of rubber and other rubber products.

 As of 2011, the percentage arable land in Malaysia is 5.44%.
 Croplands consists of 17.49% while other land uses consists of 77.07%.
 As of 2009, irrigated land covers 3,800 km2.
 Total renewable water resource total 580 cubic km as of 2011.

 Human geography

-Peninsular Malaysia is more populated than East Malaysia where 79.2% of the population lives in the Peninsular.
+Peninsular Malaysia is more populated than East Malaysia with 79.2% of the population living in Peninsular Malaysia.
 In 2002, 59% of Malaysian population lived in urban areas, while the rest live in rural areas.
 The largest city is Kuala Lumpur with a population of 1.89 million people in the city, and about 7 million in the metropolitan area known as Klang Valley.
 Other major cities include George Town, Ipoh, Johor Bahru, Kuching, and Kota Kinabalu.

 Political geography

 Malaysia is divided into thirteen states and three Federal Territories.
-Eleven states and two Federal Territories are found in Peninsular Malaysia.
-While two states and one Federal Territory are found in East Malaysia.
+Eleven states and two Federal Territories are found in Peninsular Malaysia, while two states and one Federal Territory are found in East Malaysia.
 The states are further divided into administrative districts.
 In Sabah and Sarawak, they are first divided into divisions, then further divided into districts.
 There are separate subdivisions for electoral districts for polling purposes.

 International borders between Malaysia and Indonesia, Thailand, Singapore and Brunei are defined mostly by geological features such as the Perlis River and Golok River between Malaysia and Thailand; Straits of Johor between Malaysia and Singapore; and Pagalayan Canal between Malaysia and Brunei.
 However, borders that extends to the seas are defined by agreements such as Straits Settlement and Johore Territorial Waters Agreement of 1927 which defines Malaysia and Singapore water borders.